intel-iot-devkit/how-to-code-samples/color-match-game/python/README.md

 Make sure your Intel® IoT Gateway is setup, by following the directions on the web site here:

 https://software.intel.com/en-us/node/633284

-You must install the Intel® XDK on the Intel® IoT Gateway, by following the directions on the above link, under the section "Connecting to the Intel® XDK".

 The Arduino\*/Genuino\* 101 needs to have the Firmata\* firmware installed.
 If you have IMRAA installed on your gateway, this will be done automatically.
 Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manully on to your Arduino\*/Genuino\* 101.